 Plan sites and site collections in SharePoint Server

 Every SharePoint Server site belongs to only one site collection and a site collection is made up of one top-level site and all sites below it.
 As shown in the following figure, a site collection is the top level of organization in a SharePoint Server web application.
 The number of site collections you can have in a single web application depends on the capacity of your server infrastructure.
-For more information about SharePoint Server boundaries, see Software boundaries and limits for SharePoint Servers 2016 and 2019.
+For more info about SharePoint Server boundaries, see Software boundaries and limits for SharePoint Servers 2016 and 2019.
 For more information about SharePoint Server site collections, see Overview of sites and site collections in SharePoint Server.

 Figure: Structure of a site collection in SharePoint Server

-The SharePoint Server 2019 modern experience is similar to the experience in SharePoint Online.
+The SharePoint Server 2019 modern experience is similar to the experience in SharePoint in Microsoft 365.
 The modern experience is compelling, flexible, and easier to use.
 The main difference is hub sites aren't available in SharePoint Server.
 We do recommend in SharePoint Server 2019 that you create site collections for each unit of work instead of creating subsites.
-This will make it easier when migrating your SharePoint farm to SharePoint Online.
-For more information about the modern experience in SharePoint Server 2019, see Differences between SharePoint Server 2016 and 2019.
+This will make it easier when migrating your SharePoint farm to SharePoint in Microsoft 365.
+For more info about the modern experience in SharePoint Server 2019, see Differences between SharePoint Server 2016 and 2019.